inoxlang/inox/README.md

 Secrets are special Inox values, they can only be created by defining an **environment variable** with a pattern like %secret-string or by storing a [project secret](./docs/project.md#project-secrets).
-- The content of the secret is **hidden** when printed or logged
+- The content of the secret is **hidden** when printed or logged.
-- The serialization of any secret returns "secret(...)", so you **cannot** send secrets in clear over the network
+- The serialization of any secret returns "secret(...)", hence the true value is never included in HTTP responses.
-- A comparison involving a secret always returns **false**
+- A comparison involving a secret always returns **false**.

 ```
 manifest {